PoCInnovation/BotNet-Hybrid/README.md

 ## How does it work?

-Once infected, a client can become a server if requirements are met, ...
+Once infected, a client can become a server if requirements are met and communicate with the other bots.
+The bots communicates via p2p

 ## Getting Started